 This is a question we are often asked and we are sorry that there is no simple answer.
 But, we thought we would outline some of the options that we have discussed with clients.
-We would like your views on them, and any others that you may have tried, or considered, as we build our knowledge and each of the offerings evolves.

 Before we look at options for measuring integrated marketing effectiveness let us consider the “dream” scenario, let us look at what the ideal situation would be, so that we can compare each of the options against it.